kevin0437/EPS_parsing/README.md

 ## EPS Extraction Tool

-This project processes HTML filings and extracts the Earnings Per Share (EPS) values using two complementary strategies: a structured table parser and a fallback full-text search.
-Below is a step-by-step guide to how the code works.
+This project processes HTML filings and extracts the Earnings Per Share (EPS) values using two complementary strategies: a structured table parser and a fallback full-text search. parser.py is the parser code. output.csv is the result parser_ai.py is the parser build with OpenAi API output_ai.csv is the result from the OpanAi API
+I used the result from OpenAi API to justify my parser's result.
 ---

 ### 1. Installation & Setup